shopsys/shopsys/docs/storefront/cypress.md

 If you use Linux or Mac, where you have previously installed and set-up XQuartz as described above, you have these two commands available to run cypress tests with the interactive GUI.

 -   `open-acceptance-tests-base`: This command opens the cypress interactive GUI, where you can select and run tests.
 Similar to `run-acceptance-tests-base`, this command allows screenshot regeneration.
 This means that whatever your tests generate at that point will be considered the new base case.
 By running this, the tests will not fail because of visual differences, but might still fail because of the cypress tests failing themselves.
 Make sure to only run this once you are sure that your application behaves as expected.
 If you set the base to an invalid state, once it is fixed, your tests will start failing.
 -   `open-acceptance-tests-actual`: This command opens the cypress interactive GUI, where you can select and run tests.
 Similarly to `run-acceptance-tests-actual`, this command runs the tests without allowing screenshot regeneration.
 This should be used most of the time if you want to check your application.
-This is also what should be used as part of CI.
 If this command fails because of visual differences, there will be screenshot diffs generated in a `/snapshotDiffs` folder.
 You can analyze them to see the differences which caused an issue.

 ### Extra make commands